 So now that we have successfully made our bad cholesterols, we must not forget to inflame them to make sure that they can stick to the arteries.
 We have two easy choices here.
 We can either smoke cigarettes, or if we can’t stomach that, then going for regular runs along a busy highway should do the trick.
 Inhaling thick car fumes is an excellent method of inflaming cholesterol.

-It always used to confuse me as to why after every London marathon one or two seemingly healthy middle-aged athletes would drop down dead with a heart attack.
+It always used to confuse me as to why after every London marathon one or two seemingly healthy middle-aged athletes would drop down dead of a heart attack.
 After all, isn’t exercise meant to be good for us?
-However, if you consider that if runners pack in the pasta, potatoes and other carbo-loading favourites, plus they train in a city heaving with diesel car fumes, then one starts to see how they are following a recipe for inflamed arteries and inflamed cholesterol.
+However, if you consider that if runners pack in pasta, potatoes, and other carbo-loading favorites, plus they train in a city heaving with diesel car fumes, then one starts to see how they are following a recipe for inflamed arteries and inflamed cholesterol.

-What then becomes surprising is that there are no more heart attacks on long distance athletes.
+What then becomes surprising is that there are no more heart attacks among long-distance athletes.
 This starts to suggest just how much exercise protects us from bad eating habits and a toxic environment.

-Next, we need to avoid trans fats like margarine and avoid using seed oils like sunflower to fry our foods.
+Next, we need to avoid trans fats like margarine and avoid using seed oils like sunflowers to fry our foods.
 These fats are pre-oxidized and can quickly turn our cholesterol rancid.
-Only if we are genetically predisposed would eating saturated fats like egg and butter be problematic, but for most of us, these foods are back on the menu.
+Only if we are genetically predisposed would eating saturated fats like eggs and butter be problematic, but for most of us, these foods are back on the menu.